spacetelescope/slitlessutils/docs/calib.rst

 Usual Workflow
 ^^^^^^^^^^^^^^

-Since ``slitlessutils`` is largely predicated forward-modeling the WFSS data, the usual workflow begins with a known direct image position and assumed wavelength, then the WFSS image position can be found by:
+Since ``slitlessutils`` is largely predicated on forward-modeling the WFSS data, the usual workflow begins with a known direct image position and assumed wavelength, then the WFSS image position is given by:

 #.
 Use the :term:`world-coordinate system` (WCS) to transform from the direct image position to the *undispersed position* in the WFSS image.
 #.
 Invert the spectral dispersion to find the parameter (:math:`t`).